nbspou/dart-oauth1/README.md

     print("Your screen name is " + res.optionalParameters['screen_name']);
   });
 }
 ```

 Once the access token has been obtained, it may be used for multiple
 requests.
 The client may find it useful to save the access token for
-future use, so it doesn't have to go through the three-legged-OAuth
+future use, so it does not have to go through the three-legged-OAuth
 process again.
 But the usefulness of that will depend on the policy of
 the server and if access tokens expire or not.

-Also, see the _example_client.dart_ under the _example_ directory.
+An expanded version of the above code appears in the
+_example_client.dart_ example.

 ### OAuth1 server

-An OAuth1 server is a HTTP server that issues and manages temporary
+An OAuth1 server is a HTTP server that implements the endpoints for
+processing OAuth1 requests and for accessing the protected resources.

+If it implements the three-legged-OAuth protocol, it needs to issues
-credentials and access tokens.
+and manages both temporary credentials and access tokens.
+If it
+implements the two-legged-OAuth protocol, it only needs to implement
+the endpoints for the protected resources (there are no _temporary
+credentials_ nor _access tokens_ involved).

-This library can be used to parse the _Authorization_ headers that an
+This library can be used to parse the information in an OAuth1 HTTP
-OAuth1 client sends in its HTTP requests to the OAuth1 server.
-Also
-use the library to validate the signature in the _Authorization_
-header.
-If the signature is valid, then the server can use the
+request and validate the signature.
+If the signature is valid, then
-properties in the header to issue/manage temporary credentials and
-access tokens.
+the server can use the information from the request to perform the
+task of the endpoint.

-See the _example_server.dart_ under the _example_ directory for how to
+See the _example_server.dart_ for an example of using the library to
-use the library to create an OAuth1 server.
+create a three-legged-OAuth1 server.

 [rfc5849]: http://tools.ietf.org/html/rfc5849